dhammaregen/voice/de/501-bhikkhave.md

 - Vin Vinaya

 ### Bibliografie
-- Akanuma, Chizen.
-The Comparative Catalogue of Chinese Āgamas & Pāli Nikāyas.
-Delhi: Sri Satguru, 1990 (first published 1929).
+- Akanuma, Chizen. *The Comparative Catalogue of Chinese Āgamas & Pāli Nikāyas.* Delhi: Sri Satguru, 1990 (first published 1929).
-- Allon, Mark.
-Three Gāndhārī Ekottarikāgama-Type Sūtras: British Library Kharoṣṭhī Fragments 12 and 14.
-Seattle: University of Washington Press, 2001.
+- Allon, Mark. *Three Gāndhārī Ekottarikāgama-Type Sūtras: British Library Kharoṣṭhī Fragments 12 and 14.* Seattle: University of Washington Press, 2001.
-- Ānandajoti.
-“Nandakovāda, Nandaka’s Advice.”
-Published August 2014 online at http://www.ancient-buddhist-texts.net/English-Texts/Nandakas-Advice/Nandakas-Advice.htm
+- Ānandajoti. „Nandakovāda, Nandaka’s Advice.“ Published August 2014 online at http://www.ancient-buddhist-texts.net/English-Texts/Nandakas-Advice/Nandakas-Advice.htm
-- Anālayo, Bhikkhu.
-“The Bahudhātuka-sutta and its Parallels on Women’s Inabilities.”
-Journal of Buddhist Ethics, 16 (2009), 137–190.
+- Anālayo, Bhikkhu. „The *Bahudhātuka-sutta* and its Parallels on Women’s Inabilities.“ *Journal of Buddhist Ethics*, 16 (2009), 137–190.
-- .
-“Brahmā’s Invitation, The Ariyapariyesanā-sutta in the Light of its Madhyama-āgama Parallel.”
-Journal of the Oxford Centre for Buddhist Studies, 1 (2011), 12–38.
+- \___. „Brahmā’s Invitation, The *Ariyapariyesanā-sutta* in the Light of its *Madhyama-āgama* Parallel.“ *Journal of the Oxford Centre for Buddhist Studies*, 1 (2011), 12–38.
-- .
-“The Case of Sudinna: On the Function of Vinaya Narrative, Based on a Comparative Study of the Background Narration to the First Pārājika Rule.”
-Journal of Buddhist Ethics, 19 (2012), 396–438.
+- \___. „The Case of Sudinna: On the Function of *Vinaya* Narrative, Based on a Comparative Study of the Background Narration to the First *Pārājika* Rule.“ *Journal of Buddhist Ethics*, 19 (2012), 396–438.
-- .
-A Comparative Study of the Majjhima-nikāya.
+- \___. *A Comparative Study of the Majjhima-nikāya*.
 Taipei: Dharma Drum Publishing Corporation, 2011
-- .
-“Defying Māra—Bhikkhunīs in the Saṃyukta-āgama.”
-In Women in Early Indian Buddhism: Comparative Textual Studies, edited by A. Collett, 116–139, New York: Oxford University Press, 2014.
+- \___. „Defying Māra—*Bhikkhunīs* in the *Saṃyukta-āgama*.“ In *Women in Early Indian Buddhism: Comparative Textual Studies*, edited by A. Collett, 116–139, New York: Oxford University Press, 2014.
-- .
-“Miracle-working Nuns in the Ekottarika-āgama: Soṇā’s Defeat of the Six Teachers and Mahāpajāpatī’s Spectacular Decease. ” (in preparation).
+- \___. „Miracle-working Nuns in the *Ekottarika-āgama*: Soṇā’s Defeat of the Six Teachers and Mahāpajāpatī’s Spectacular Decease.“ (in preparation).
-- .
-“Outstanding Bhikkhunīs in the Ekottarika-āgama.”
-In Women in Early Indian Buddhism: Comparative Textual Studies, edited by A. Collett, 97–115.
+- \___. „Outstanding *Bhikkhunīs* in the *Ekottarika-āgama*.“ In *Women in Early Indian Buddhism: Comparative Textual Studies*, edited by A. Collett, 97–115.
 New York: Oxford University Press, 2014.
-- .
-Satipaṭṭhāna, the Direct Path to Realization, Birmingham: Windhorse, 2003.
+- \___. *Satipaṭṭhāna, the Direct Path to Realization*, Birmingham: Windhorse, 2003.
-- .
-“Structural Aspects of the Majjhima-nikāya.”
-Bukkyō Kenkyū, 38 (2010), 35–70.
+- \___. „Structural Aspects of the *Majjhima-nikāya*.“ Bukkyō Kenkyū, 38 (2010), 35–70.
-- .
-“Theories on the Foundation of the Nuns’ Order—A Critical Evaluation.”
-Journal of the Centre for Buddhist Studies, Sri Lanka, 6 (2008), 105–142.
+- \___. „Theories on the Foundation of the Nuns’ Order—A Critical Evaluation.“ *Journal of the Centre for Buddhist Studies, Sri Lanka*, 6 (2008), 105–142.
-- .
-“Uttarimanussadhamma.”
-In Encyclopaedia of Buddhism, edited by W.G.
+- \___. „Uttarimanussadhamma.”“ In *Encyclopaedia of Buddhism*, edited by W.G.
 Weeraratne, 8.2: 462–465.
 Sri Lanka: Department of Buddhist Affairs, 2008.
-- Banks Findly, Ellison.
-“Women and the Arahant Issue in Early Pali Literature.”
-Journal of Feminist Studies in Religion, 15.1 (1999), 57–76.
+- Banks Findly, Ellison. „Women and the Arahant Issue in Early Pali Literature.“ *Journal of Feminist Studies in Religion*, 15.1 (1999), 57–76.
-- Bechert, Heinz.
-“Methodological Considerations Concerning the Language of the Earliest Buddhist tradition.”
-Buddhist Studies Review 8.1-2 (1991), 3–20
+- Bechert, Heinz. „Methodological Considerations Concerning the Language of the Earliest Buddhist tradition.“ *Buddhist Studies Review* 8.1-2 (1991), 3–20
-- Bingenheimer, Marcus.
-Studies in Āgama Literature, With Special Reference to the Shorter Chinese Saṃyuktāgama.
+- Bingenheimer, Marcus. *Studies in Āgama Literature, With Special Reference to the Shorter Chinese Saṃyuktāgama*.
 Taipei: Dharma Drum Publishing Corporation, 2011.
-- Bodhi, Bhikkhu.
-The Connected Discourses of the Buddha, A New Translation of the Saṃyutta Nikāya, Boston: Wisdom Publications, 2000.
+- Bodhi, Bhikkhu. *The Connected Discourses of the Buddha, A New Translation of the Saṃyutta Nikāya*, Boston: Wisdom Publications, 2000.
-- .
-The Numerical Discourses of the Buddha, A Translation of the Aṅguttara Nikāya.
+- \___. *The Numerical Discourses of the Buddha, A Translation of the Aṅguttara Nikāya*.
 Boston: Wisdom Publications, 2012.
-- Clarke, Shayne.
-Family Matters in Indian Buddhist Monasticism.
+- Clarke, Shayne. *Family Matters in Indian Buddhist Monasticism*.
 Honolulu: University of Hawai‘i Press, 2014.
-- Collett, Alice.
-“Male-Female Teacher-Disciple Relations in Early Indian Buddhism: The Evidence of Epigraphy” (forthcoming).
+- Collett, Alice. „Male-Female Teacher-Disciple Relations in Early Indian Buddhism: The Evidence of Epigraphy“ (forthcoming).
-- .
-“Segregation between Monks and Nuns in Early Buddhist Communities.”
-Religions of South Asia (forthcoming).
+- \___. „Segregation between Monks and Nuns in Early Buddhist Communities.“ *Religions of South Asia* (forthcoming).
-- Dutt, Nalinaksha.
-Gilgit Manuscripts, Mūlasarvāstivāda Vinayavastu.
+- Dutt, Nalinaksha. *Gilgit Manuscripts, Mūlasarvāstivāda Vinayavastu*.
 Delhi: Sri Satguru, 1984 (vol. 1).
-- Edgerton, Franklin.
-Buddhist Hybrid Sanskrit Grammar and Dictionary.
+- Edgerton, Franklin. *Buddhist Hybrid Sanskrit Grammar and Dictionary*.
 Delhi: Motilal Banarsidass, 1998 (vol. 2) (first published 1953).
-- Feer, Léon. “Études Bouddhiques.
-Comment on Devient Arhatī. ” Journal Asiatique, 8.1 (1883), 407–440.
+- Feer, Léon. „Études Bouddhiques.
+Comment on Devient Arhatī.“ *Journal Asiatique*, 8.1 (1883), 407–440.
-- Finnegan, Damchö Diana.
-“A ‘Flawless’ Ordination: Some Narratives of Nuns’ Ordinations in the Mūlasarvāstivāda Vinaya.”
-In Dignity & Discipline, Reviving Full Ordination for Buddhist Nuns, edited by T. Mohr and J. Tsedroen, 195–206.
+- Finnegan, Damchö Diana. „A ‚Flawless‘ Ordination: Some Narratives of Nuns’ Ordinations in the Mūlasarvāstivāda Vinaya.“ In *Dignity & Discipline, Reviving Full Ordination for Buddhist Nuns*, edited by T. Mohr and J. Tsedroen, 195–206.
 Boston: Wisdom, 2010.
-- Glass, Andrew.
-Four Gāndhārī Saṃyuktāgama Sūtras: Senior Kharoṣṭhī Fragment 5.
+- Glass, Andrew. *Four Gāndhārī Saṃyuktāgama Sūtras: Senior Kharoṣṭhī Fragment 5*.
 Seattle and London: University of Washington Press, 2007.
-- Gnoli, Raniero.
-The Gilgit Manuscript of the Saṅghabhedavastu: Being the 17th and Last Section of the Vinaya of the Mūlasarvāstivādin.
+- Gnoli, Raniero. *The Gilgit Manuscript of the Saṅghabhedavastu: Being the 17th and Last Section of the Vinaya of the Mūlasarvāstivādin*.
 Rome: Istituto Italiano per il Medio ed Estremo Oriente, 1978.
-- Harvey, Peter.
-“The Approach to Knowledge and Truth in the Theravāda Record of the Discourses of the Buddha.”
-In Buddhist Philosophy, Essential Readings, edited by W. Edelglass et al., 175–184.
+- Harvey, Peter. „The Approach to Knowledge and Truth in the Theravāda Record of the Discourses of the Buddha.“ In *Buddhist Philosophy, Essential Readings*, edited by W. Edelglass et al., 175–184.
 Oxford: Oxford University Press, 2009.
-- Horner, I.B.
-The Book of the Discipline (Vinaya-Piṭaka).
+- Horner, I.B. *The Book of the Discipline (Vinaya-Piṭaka)*.
 London: Pali Text Society, 1982 (vol. 1) (first published 1938).
-- Kelly, John.
-“The Buddha’s Teachings to Lay People.”
-Buddhist Studies Review, 28.1 (2011), 3–77.
+- Kelly, John. „The Buddha’s Teachings to Lay People.“ *Buddhist Studies Review*, 28.1 (2011), 3–77.
-- Malalasekera, G.P.
-Dictionary of Pāli Proper Names.
+- Malalasekera, G.P. *Dictionary of Pāli Proper Names*.
 Delhi: Munshiram Manoharlal, 1998 (vol. 2)( first published 1938).
-- Pachow, W. A Comparative Study of the Prātimokṣa, On the Basis of its Chinese, Tibetan, Sanskrit and Pali Versions.
+- Pachow, W. *A Comparative Study of the Prātimokṣa, On the Basis of its Chinese, Tibetan, Sanskrit and Pali Versions*.
 Santiniketan: Sino-Indian Cultural Society, 1955.
-- Radich, Michael David.
-The Somatics of Liberation: Ideas about Embodiment in Buddhism from Its Origins to the Fifth Century C.E., PhD thesis.
+- Radich, Michael David. *The Somatics of Liberation: Ideas about Embodiment in Buddhism from Its Origins to the Fifth Century C.E.*, PhD thesis.
 Cambridge, Massachusetts: Harvard University, Department of East Asian Languages and Civilizations, 2007.
-- Roth, Gustav.
-Bhikṣuṇī-Vinaya, Including Bhikṣuṇī-Prakīrṇaka and a Summary of the Bhikṣu-Prakīrṇaka of the Ārya-Mahāsāṃghika-Lokottaravādin.
+- Roth, Gustav. *Bhikṣuṇī-Vinaya, Including Bhikṣuṇī-Prakīrṇaka and a Summary of the Bhikṣu-Prakīrṇaka of the Ārya-Mahāsāṃghika-Lokottaravādin*.
 Patna: K.P.
 Jayaswal Research Institute, 1970.
-- .
-Mallī-jñāta, Das achte Kapitel des Nāyādhammakahāo im sechsten Aṅga des Śvetāmbara Jainakanons, Herausgegeben, übersetzt und erläutert.
+- \___. *Mallī-jñāta, Das achte Kapitel des Nāyādhammakahāo im sechsten Aṅga des Śvetāmbara Jainakanons, Herausgegeben, übersetzt und erläutert*.
 Wiesbaden: Franz Steiner, 1983.
-- Schmithausen, Lambert.
-“On some Aspects of Descriptions or Theories of ‘Liberating Insight’ and ‘Enlightenment’ in Early Buddhism.”
-In Studien zum Jainismus und Buddhismus, Gedenkschrift für Ludwig Alsdorf, edited by K. Bruhn and A. Wezler, 199–250.
+- Schmithausen, Lambert. „On some Aspects of Descriptions or Theories of ‚Liberating Insight‘ and ‚Enlightenment‘ in Early Buddhism.“ In *Studien zum Jainismus und Buddhismus, Gedenkschrift für Ludwig Alsdorf*, edited by K. Bruhn and A. Wezler, 199–250.
 Wiesbaden: Franz Steiner, 1981.
-- Schopen, Gregory.
-Buddhist Monks and Business Matters: Still more Papers on Monastic Buddhism in India.
-Honolulu: University of Hawai'i Press, 2004.
+- Schopen, Gregory. *Buddhist Monks and Business Matters: Still more Papers on Monastic Buddhism in India.* Honolulu: University of Hawai'i Press, 2004.
 - von Hinüber, Oskar.
-“The Foundation of the Bhikkhunīsaṃgha—A Contribution to the Earliest History of Buddhism. ” Annual Report of the International Research Institute for Advanced Buddhology at Soka University 11 (2008), 3–29.
+“The Foundation of the Bhikkhunīsaṃgha—A Contribution to the Earliest History of Buddhism. ” *Annual Report of the International Research Institute for Advanced Buddhology at Soka University* 11 (2008), 3–29.
-- Warder, A. K. Introduction to Pali.
-Oxford: Pali Text Society, 1991 (first published 1963).
+- Warder, A. K. *Introduction to Pali.* Oxford: Pali Text Society, 1991 (first published 1963).
-- , Jeff.
-Mindful America: The Mutual Transformation of Buddhist Meditation and American Culture.
-Oxford: Oxford University Press, 2014.
+- Wilson, Jeff. *Mindful America: The Mutual Transformation of Buddhist Meditation and American Culture.* Oxford: Oxford University Press, 2014.

 ### Anmerkungen
 <ol class="footnotes-list">